turingschool-examples/backend_mod_1_prework/day_1/README.md

 ```

 You should now be able to log in to GitHub, navigate to your remote prework repository and see all the work you did today!

-1. Work through the following lessons from Learn Ruby the Hard Way.
-As you work through these lessons, you will be creating some ruby files; put these files in your day_1 directory.
-In the day_1 directory you will see a file called lrthw_notes.md - this is where you can put the answers to any questions or reflections from the lessons.